colebob9/UchuujinPatchScripts/README.md

 ## How to use

 1. Clone this repository.
 2. Put game .ISO in the same directory as the .bat scripts.
-(Named `2668 - Nichijou - Uchuujin (Japan) (v1.01).iso` in script.
+(Named `2668 - Nichijou - Uchuujin (Japan) (v1.01).iso` in config file.
 Change if needed.)
 3. Clone Translation repository to a folder named `uchuujin-master` in the same directory as the .bat scripts.
 (Use `scripts` folder from the [weblate branch](https://github.com/noneucat/uchuujin/tree/weblate) to get the latest translations)
 5. Execute each script in order.